instana/helm-charts/instana-agent/README.md

 ## Changelog

+### v1.2.4

+* Support pinning agent and leader elector image by digest
+* Auto-detect OpenShift clusters: This feature will not work with Helm 3.0 due to the lack of the `lookup` function

 ### v1.2.3

 * Bug fix: Extend the built-in Pod Security Policy to cover the Docker socket mount for Tanzu Kubernetes Grid systems.